Dev guideAPI Reference

 Different results per environment

-In Full Stack (legacy), a single experiment exists across all environments and shares one results page.
-When you QA an experiment, those events get mixed with the live production results.
-In Feature Experimentation, Experiment Rules are scoped by Environment, so results are scoped by the environment.
-This eliminates a common pain point wherein events created in QA are mixed with live production results and the need to reset results before running the Experiment in your primary environment.
-Refer to How existing experiments are migrated for more information.
+In Full Stack (Legacy), a single experiment exists across all environments and shares one results page.
+When you run quality assurance (QA) on an experiment, those events get mixed with the live production results.
+In Feature Experimentation, experiment rules are scoped by the environment, so results are also scoped by the environment.
+This eliminates a common pain point wherein events created in QA are mixed with live production results and the need to reset results before running the experiment in your primary environment.
+Refer to Migrate existing experiment results for information.

 Reports page

-In Full Stack (legacy), experiment results can only be viewed at the experiment level, requiring clicking view results for each experiment and not providing a centralized view of your results.
+In Full Stack Experimentation (Legacy), experiment results can only be viewed at the experiment level, requiring clicking view results for each experiment and not providing a centralized view of your results.

 Feature Experimentation introduces a new Reports tab, where you can access results for your experiments from one view.
 Reports are displayed for one environment at a time and can be changed with the filter options.